-B. Injunctions Against Distributors of Set-top Boxes and Enabling Apps
+A. Injunctions Against Distributors of STBs and Enabling Apps

-As previously reported, two recent decisions indicate that effective remedies against set-top boxes and their enabling apps are available under current law.
-In February 2018, the Federal Court of Appeal upheld orders to shut down and seize piracy websites that made available illegal add-ons enabling set-top boxes to access streaming video without authorization.
-The Court noted that the add-ons were "clearly designed to facilitate access to infringing material" and that the exception to infringement "where one merely serves as a 'conduit'" should not apply.
+Several recent decisions indicate that effective remedies against Subscription Piracy services and STBs and their enabling apps are available under current law.
+In August 2019, the Federal Court issued a final judgement and permanent injunction against an operator of the Vader Streams IPTV service.
+In February 2018, the Federal Court of Appeal upheld orders to shut down and seize piracy websites that made available illegal add-ons enabling STBs to access streaming video without authorization.
 In March 2017, the Federal Court of Appeal affirmed a trial court interlocutory injunction against retailers of "plug and play" set-top boxes pre-loaded with applications that allow consumers to access TV programs and movies without authorization or subscription.
-The appellate court specifically affirmed the finding of irreparable harm to distributors of copyright works if defendants were allowed to continue to sell the pre-loaded boxes.
-The Heritage and Industry Reports recommend that the Government of Canada should "increase its efforts to combat piracy and enforce copyright," and consider providing injunctive relief for deliberate online copyright infringement and narrowing the scope of safe harbor
+The Heritage and Industry Reports recommend that the Government of Canada should "increase its efforts to combat piracy and enforce copyright," provide injunctive relief for deliberate online copyright infringement, and narrow the scope of safe harbor exceptions available to online service providers.
+Such legislative enhancements are needed to disrupt this growing illicit marketplace, especially in light of the alarming growth of Subscription Piracy services.